Old Stock Canadian vs Newcomer: A Patriot’s View

 The first Burhoe joined the British Army in 1776 and mustered out of the Royal Nova Scotia Volunteer Regiment in 1783 to build a farmstead and raise a family right here.
 [2]

-During those seven years of military service, John Burhoe saw a seismic change in the political structure of the New World.
 From scattered British Colonies and independent First People’s nations — to a young expanding republic to the south and our newly formed British North America in the north.
-Already, of course, those who lived in British North America were calling our new settled lands “Canada” (a Haudenosaunee, or Iroquois, word meaning “Home Village”) — and ourselves Canadians.
+Already, of course, those who lived in British North America were calling our new settled lands “Canada.”
+A Haudenosaunee, or Iroquois, word meaning “Home Village.”
+And ourselves Canadians.

 Following the rise of Manifest Destiny and the attempted Invasion of 1812, Canada became a true nation onto itself.
 Chief Tecumseh led his warriors in staunch defence of the fledgling Canada.
 John A MacDonald fought hard to create a brand spanking new nation — our Dominion.

 When Prime Minister John Diefenbaker gave his 1960 “Dominion Day Speech” introducing his magnificent Canadian Bill of Rights, he proudly referred to “the two great basic races” that came together to create Canada.
-Although he didn’t quite mean it that way, I always took the Two Races to be the First Nations and the Northern European settlers, especially French and English.
+Although he didn’t quite mean it that way, I always took the Two Races to be the First Nations and the Northern European settlers.
+Especially French and English.
 In that stirring address to the nation, he pledged that his Bill of Rights would “give to Canadians the realization that wherever a Canadian may live, whatever his race, his religion or his colour, the Parliament of Canada will be jealous of his rights and will not infringe upon those rights.”
 [4]

-As I’ve written elsewhere, my Father served in the Algonquin Regiment during World War II — and told me of his friendship and respect for the Northern Cree he served with in the Regiment.
+…and told me of his friendship and respect for the Northern Cree he served with in the Regiment.
 As I’ve said, “Out of those yarns, I developed an image of Native and English Canadians, not antagonists, but standing side by side, with the word CANADA on both their shoulders.
 Fighting our common enemies and building our uncommon nation.”
 [5]

 I’ve always believed that this great nation was built by all of us.
 Side by side.